-In another article, we have discussed that most of the materials are affected by the magnetic field.
-These materials are the magnetic materials.
-These materials can show the magnetic properties.
+Most of the materials are affected by the magnetic field.
+These materials are magnetic materials.
+These materials can show magnetic properties.
 The origin of magnetic moment in these materials is the rotation of orbital electrons around the nucleus.
-On the basis of magnetic properties of materials there are five types of magnetic materials – Diamagnetic materials, Paramagnetic materials, Ferromagnetic materials, Ferrimagnetic materials and anti-ferromagnetic materials.
-In this article, we are going to discuss origin, properties and examples of ferromagnetic materials.
+On the basis of the magnetic properties of materials, there are five types of magnetic materials – Diamagnetic materials, Paramagnetic materials, Ferromagnetic materials, Ferrimagnetic materials and anti-ferromagnetic materials.
+In this article, we are going to discuss the origin, properties and examples of ferromagnetic materials.

 Contents in this article:

 - What are ferromagnetic materials?